 It’s very rare that someone isn’t able to provide a Certificate of Good Standing or Current Professional Status.
 If this is the case then you will need to provide documentary evidence to show that you have attempted to obtain one, and we would normally expect to see an official response to confirm that it isn’t possible to obtain a certificate.
 While we understand that in certain circumstances it can take some time to acquire certificates, we will not accept this as a reason for not progressing to registration without it

 3. A police record check (DBS check in the UK) but only if you have a criminal record.
 Please be aware that if you have a criminal conviction or caution, it will take longer to process your application and you should send your application to us as soon as you can and well in advance of the date you wish to start practising.
 If you do need a DBS check, the GCC can arrange for this, but it can take a while so please let us know in advance of you finishing your course.

-5. If you graduated two or more years ago and have never registered with the General Chiropractic Council, you are asked to complete a self-assessment form to show how you meet the General Chiropractic Council standards as set in the Code.
-Please note: if you are sending us a self-assessment form, please allow 7 days for us to get back to you.
+5. If you graduated two or more years ago and have never registered with the General Chiropractic Council, you are asked to complete the Return to Practice in the UK programme, to show how you meet the General Chiropractic Council standards as set in the Code.
+Please note: if you will need to successfully complete this process before you are eligible to apply for registration.

 Your registration may be delayed if you do not provide us with the documents we need you to send us to consider your application.

 If English is not your first language or you graduated over two years before applying you will be asked to send us evidence of your ability to speak English.

 We normally expect a minimum score of 7 in all areas of the Academic International English Testing System (IELTS) - or the equivalent - for speaking, reading, writing and listening within the last two years.
 Further details of the evidence you can provide can be found here.

 IMPORTANT: we are not able to guarantee if and when registration will be granted.
 For this reason we recommend that you do not book any patients until you have received confirmation from us that you have been registered.